2015 Iowa Hawkeyes football team: vs. No. 5 Michigan State (Big Ten Championship Game)

+ESPN's College GameDay was on hand for this championship game in Indy.
 Iowa turned the ball over twice in the first half – a fumble leading to the Spartans first points and an interception in the end zone – but led 6–3.
 Michigan State dominated the third quarter in time of possession and yardage, and tacked on two field goals to lead 9–6.
 Trailing entering the 4th quarter for the first time all season, the Hawkeyes responded in a big way with an 85-yard touchdown pass from C. J. Beathard to Tevaun Smith that gave Iowa a 13–9 lead with 14:49 remaining.
 After exchanging punts, Michigan State marched 82 yards in 22 plays and took 9:04 off the clock.
 The game-winning score came on a 1-yard touchdown run with 27 seconds left.